subashini7/prasanna_web/content/about.md

 Prasanna is an engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

-Prasanna is the CEO of [Dishcare](https://dish.care), which is building an autonomous dishwasher for every home & office.
+Prasanna is the CEO of [Dishcare](https://dish.care), which is building an autonomous dishwasher for every office & home.

 - [Kural for everyone!](https://www.linkedin.com/posts/prasannapavani_kural-seven-words-were-all-it-took-for-a-activity-6941518762793725952-b-Y4) (2022)
 - [Doing the dishes isn’t on that to-do list!](https://www.linkedin.com/pulse/things-we-do-dishes-dishcare) (2022)